UPDATED: Final deadline to apply is now March 15, 2020.

 How to Apply:

-Please send your resume, a cover letter, and two writing samples to [email protected], with subject line “Application_PostGradYE.”
+Please send your resume, a cover letter, law or graduate school transcript if you are or were in school within the past two years, and two writing samples to [email protected], with subject line “Application_PostGradYE.”
 Please submit at least one sample that has not been edited by another party.
-Interested applicants are encouraged to apply ASAP but no later than March 1.
+Writing samples that are similar to blog posts or articles are especially useful.
+Interested applicants are encouraged to apply ASAP but no later than March 15.